Vanishing Love of Black Holes in General Relativity: From Spacetime Conformal Symmetry of a Two-dimensional Reduced Geometry: Static response of Schwarzschild black holes

 for $s=0$, and

 for $s=1$, and

 for $s=2$, where $C_1^{(s)}$ and $C_2^{(s)}$ are constants.
 Note here that the term of $C_{2}^{(s)}$ has a logarithmic contribution, which is divergent in the horizon limit~$z\to 1$.
-To ensure the regularity of the perturbations at the horizon, we must set $C_{2}^{(s)}=0$.
+To ensure the regularity of the perturbations at the horizon, we have to set $C_{2}^{(s)}=0$.
 Therefore, the solution regular at the horizon takes the form,

 Note that this solution has no decaying term of $z$ at large distances~$z\gg1$.
-Thus, the spin-$s$-field Love number~$k_s^{(s)}$ is precisely zero for the Schwarzschild black hole.
-One can show that the higher-multipolar spin-$s$-field Love numbers also vanish in the same manner.
-The tidal Love numbers for the polar-type tidal field perturbation are also precisely zero as shown in Appendix~\ref{Appendix:symmetryofpolarperturbation}.
+Thus, the coefficient~$k_s^{(s)}$ is precisely zero for the Schwarzschild black hole, meaning no static response.
+One can show that the higher-multipolar spin-$s$-field Love and dissipation numbers also vanish in the same manner.
+The tidal Love and dissipation numbers for the polar-type tidal field perturbation are also precisely zero as shown in Appendix~\ref{Appendix:symmetryofpolarperturbation}.